The Universe expansion and Energy problems: The limits of Quantum theory

-Obviously the previous $8$ variables and $8$ equations are not independent, the first three and the last two equations reduce the problem to the determination of $4$ unknowns $(n_1,r_1,Re (B_1\overline{C}_1)\;\hbox{and}\;Re (B_2\overline{C}_2),\;\hbox{for example}).$ The remaining three equations and the assumed symmetry of the system determine these four unknowns.\\\\ We assume now that there are, as previously, two slits $S_1$ and $S_2$ and that only three possible outcomes $E_1,$ $E_2$ and $E_3.$ By processing as before, we notice that $12$ variables are associated to this problem, which are (using obvious notations) the following:
+We assume now that there are, as previously, two slits $S_1$ and $S_2$ and that only three possible outcomes $E_1,$ $E_2$ and $E_3.$ By processing as before, we notice that $9$ variables are associated to this problem, which are (using obvious notations) the following: